 What size and shape should I buy?

-The truth is that Springfree only offers medium, large, and jumbo size trampolines.
+The truth is that Springfree offers compact, small, medium, large, and jumbo size trampolines.
 And the size of your trampoline determines how much jumping space you’ll have.

 Springfree does not recommend allowing more than one person to jump at once, due to risk of head collision.